placerte/wav-to-freq/README.md

 # Wav to freq

+REWRITE AND TRY TO USE AS MANY EXISTING PACKAGES

 An app that takes in a formatted wav file of an impact and returns its natural frequencies.

 ## How to use